News You Can Use

 The University of Maryland Extension is hosting a workshop for anyone interested in using or installing an inside stove or an outdoor wood boiler.
 Advances made in wood burning technology have dramatically improved efficiency and reduced emissions of residential stoves.
 The workshop will take place at the Baltimore County Agricultural Farm Park on November 20, 2013 from 7 to 9 p.m.
 The cost to attend is $5 and those interested in attending must register online through the University of Maryland Extension's website.

 Interested in investing in cleaner energy in your home?
 The Maryland Energy Administration (MEA) is providing grants for clean burning wood stoves which displace electric or non-natural gas fossil fuel heating systems.
 The MEA is allowing families who heat with wood or pellets to use the rebate to get a replacement stove.
 Grants up to $700 will be offered to residents for installation costs.
-More information and instructions to apply for a grant are available online from MEA.
-For additional information about wood stoves and their benefits, check out some articles from the University of Maryland Extension.
+More information and instructions to apply for a grant are available from MEA.
+For additional information about wood stoves and their benefits, view articles from the University of Maryland Extension.

 The Maryland Tree Farm Program is sponsoring an event for Maryland woodland owners to discover Maryland’s private woodlands.
 The half-day field tour is designed for woodland owners and enthusiasts interested in learning more about forest ecosystems and techniques and practices to improve the health, productivity, wildlife habitat and recreational opportunities in any woodlot.
 The event will take place October 5 from 9 a.m. until 12:30 p.m. in Baltimore County.
-For additional information and to RSVP, please visit the University of Maryland's Extension events webpage.
+For additional information and to RSVP, please visit the University of Maryland's Extension events Web page.

 Through the University of Maryland Extension - Woodland Stewardship Education (WSE) Woodland Wildlife Webinar Series, Deer Management in Maryland is now available as a recording through the WSE website and the WSE YouTube channel.
 The webinar is presented by Brian Eyler, Deer Project Leader, Maryland Department of Natural Resources.